• Skip to primary navigation

 Large eggs

-Bloodshot eye deviled eggs may look complicated, but they’re just as easy to prepare as any classic hard boiled egg recipe.
-Make sure to review this guide on making hard boiled eggs if you’re new to the process.
+These eggs may look complicated, but they’re just as easy to prepare as any classic hard boiled egg recipe.

 Although you can make this recipe with any size chicken egg, large are best because that is what I used to test this recipe and you'll end up with the best results.